SzymonRojek/email-campaign-react-airtable/README.md

 Actually I am working on:

 - general layout
-- connect the app to Email.js external resource
 - scubsribers details (working on layouts of the tables)

 Check demo on Herokuapp: [demo](https://email-campaign-subscribers.herokuapp.com/)